PranavPol-01/EngageIQ/README.md

 # 📊 EngageIQ

 EngageIQ is a powerful social media analysis tool designed to provide insights into user engagement on platforms like Instagram.
-By leveraging data visualization and machine learning, EngageIQ offers detailed analytics on post performance, user interactions, and content recommendations using Datastax and Lagflow.
+By leveraging data visualization and machine learning, EngageIQ offers detailed analytics on post performance, user interactions, and content recommendations using DataStax Astra DB and Langflow.

 ---